-Ed Sheeran Goes Barefoot At The Brits 2017: Lends Girlfriend His Shoes To Wear
+Ed Sheeran Goes Barefoot At The Brits 2017, Lends Girlfriend His Shoes To Wear

 Ed Sheeran’s Grammy Performance: Singer Stuns Crowd With “Shape Of You”

 It’s been a busy couple of months for Ed Sheeran.
-On January 6, the British singer released two new long-awaited singles “Shape of You” and “Castle on the Hill”, with the latter being about Sheeran’s upbringing in his hometown of Framlingham in Suffolk, with the castle referring to Framlingham Castle.
-A week later, “Shape of You” and “Castle on the Hill” made their debut on the UK Singles Chart at number one and number two respectively, marking the first time in history that an artist has claimed the top two UK chart positions with new songs.
+On January 6, the British singer released two new long-awaited singles “Shape of You” and “Castle on the Hill,” with the latter being about Sheeran’s upbringing in his hometown of Framlingham in Suffolk, with the castle referring to Framlingham Castle.
+A week later, “Shape of You” and “Castle on the Hill” made their debut on the UK Singles Chart at No. 1 and No. 2 respectively, marking the first time in history that an artist has claimed the top two UK chart positions with new songs.

 Sheeran took to the stage at Wednesday night’s Brit awards and was later joined by Stormzy for a new version of his hit single “Shape Of You.”
 With such an energetic performance in front of the massive O2 Arena in London and an even larger audience watching live at home, Sheeran’s comeback was well and truly cemented.

-Ed Sheeran’s third studio album ÷ (Divide) will be released on March 3 and will feature “Shape of You” and “Castle on the Hill”, alongside a host of other new tracks.
+Ed Sheeran’s third studio album ÷ (Divide) will be released on March 3 and will feature “Shape of You” and “Castle on the Hill,” alongside a host of other new tracks.
 Meanwhile, what the future holds for Sheeran’s relationship with Cherry Seaborn remains to be seen.

 [Featured Image by Gareth Cattermole/Getty Images]